sunpy/sunpy.org/README.md

 ## Creating a Blog Post

 Blog posts can be added by creating a new text file in the _posts/<current year> directory.
-The filename must use the following naming convention `YEAR-MONTH-DAY-title.rst` and be written in [RST](http://www.sphinx-doc.org/en/stable/rest.html) formatted text.
+The filename must use the following naming convention `YEAR-MONTH-DAY-title.{ext}` and be written in one of the following formats:

+* [RST](http://www.sphinx-doc.org/en/stable/rest.html) formatted text, `ext=rst`,
+* [Jupyter notebook](http://jupyter.org/), `ext=ipynb`; (notebooks are converted to RST using the [nbsphinx](http://nbsphinx.readthedocs.io) extension)

-Each file must also contain the following header for Sphinx via [Ablog](https://github.com/sunpy/ablog) to parse the post properly:
+If you write your post in RST formatted text, each file must also contain the following header for Sphinx via [Ablog](https://github.com/sunpy/ablog) to parse the post properly:

 ```rst
 <Title>